-Fieldprint is a third party that DPSAC uses to capture an individual's Crossmatch fingerprints during the individual's Prescreening process.
-Fieldprint has over 1,300 stationary sites with Crossmatch fingerprinting machines across all 50 states within the nation.
+Fieldprint is a third party that DPS uses to capture an individual's fingerprints required for the sole purpose of running an FBI criminal history check for Prescreening before an individual is cleared for a badge.
+Fieldprint has over 1,300 stationary sites across all 50 states within the nation.
 This allows individuals to choose from Fieldprint's remote locations that may be more accommodating.
+Please note: Fieldprint is not an NIH PIV Card Issuance Facility (PCIF).

 How is this beneficial?